Essential oils may help reduce the appearance of scars. They work by regenerating the skin cells of damaged skin.

 9. Hyssop oil

 Hyssop essential oil has antiseptic, antifungal, and antibacterial properties that aid in repairing damaged skin.
-Hyssop oil has been shown to have antimicrobial activity.
+Hyssop oil has been shown to have activity.
 It may help heal wounds, prevent infections, and reduce the visibility of wrinkles and acne scars.

 Research from 2011 suggests that the antioxidant activity of hyssop oil shows potential for medicinal use.
 Further research is needed to expand upon these findings and find out exactly how hyssop can help to treat scars.